m-rtin/Anki-IPA/src/anki_ipa/config.md

 &nbsp;

 - **`"STRIP_SYLLABLE_SEPARATOR"`**: IPA syntax includes a period (.) between two syllables when betweem two consecutive vowels in hiatus.
 For example `kre.entsa`.
 By default this is stripped out but if desired it can be retained.

+- `"ALL_TRANSCRIPTIONS"`: if several transcriptions all availible for a single-word entry, all of them will be added to the IPA field.
+If `false` only the best match will be added.
+Multi-word entries are always trinscribed with a single word.